ortegarod/ws_droneOS/README.md

    >   ldconfig /usr/local/lib/
    >
    >   # Start the agent (in the same shell)
+   >   # Make sure you're in the build directory when running the agent
+   >   cd /root/ws_droneOS/Micro-XRCE-DDS-Agent/build
    >   ./MicroXRCEAgent udp4 -p 8888
    >   ```
+   >
+   >   > **Note**: When you start the agent, watch for the initialization output.
+You should see a series of messages indicating the creation of topics, subscribers, and datareaders.
+This output confirms that PX4 has successfully connected to the agent and is setting up the necessary DDS communication channels.
+If you don't see these messages, it might indicate that PX4 hasn't connected properly.
    >
    >
 4. **Start Drone SDK**: